 This SWPPP checklist is used by an Illinois-based general contracting and construction management firm for a walking inspection of the use of soil and water BMPs in construction sites.
 Use this checklist to record general information such as the SWPPP on site, type of inspection, and present phase of construction and weather information such as approximate rainfall, if discharges have occured since the last inspection, and if there are discharges at the time of the inspection.
 Inspect BMPs such as:

 - soil stockpile,

 - dust control,

 - site debris, and

-This stormwater inspection checklist is built by an environmental manager of one of the largest construction materials and contracting companies in the United States.
+This stormwater inspection is built by an environmental manager of one of the largest construction materials and contracting companies in the United States.
 It is used to ensure the effectiveness of their BMPs and document any corrective actions that will be undertaken.
 This checklist also includes a statement of affirmation at the end which the inspector can digitally sign to complete the stormwater inspection.

 Stormwater Visual Inspection Form